 - Encourage and facilitate competition, short-term and long-term performance goals for key metrics.

 - Leverage tools that facilitate these practices with minimal effort/maintenance from leadership; ideally those with a systemic management and updating process.

 - Performance Management tools with gamification would be the ideal solution.

 Compensation will forever be a key motivator that impacts retention rates but it’s not necessarily the most important component.
 Benefits can play a larger role in a person’s consideration to stay with or leave a company.
 Benefits beyond health insurance, 401k options, and some paid time off present an opportunity to drastically influence retention.

 Tip 3: Provide work from home flexibility and/or flexible schedule options.

-- With the right technology architecture (Cloud) working from home is easily attainable.
+- With the right call center software architecture (Cloud) working from home is easily attainable.